veit/python-basics-tutorial/docs/save-data/files-directories.rst

-Files and directories
+Files and Directories
 =====================

 :mod:`python3:pathlib` implements path operations using :class:`python3:pathlib.PurePath` and :class:`python3:pathlib.Path` objects.
-The :mod:`python3:os`  and :mod:`python3:os.path` modules, on the other hand, offer functions that work at a low level with ``str``- and ``bytes`` which is more in line with a procedural approach.
-We consider the object-oriented style of :mod:`python3:pathlib`  be more readable and therefore present it in more detail here.
+The :mod:`python3:os` and :mod:`python3:os.path` modules, on the other hand, provide functions that work at a low level with ``str`` and ``bytes``, which is more in line with a procedural approach.
+We consider :mod:`python3:pathlib`’s object-oriented style to be more readable and will therefore cover it in greater detail here.

 .. seealso::
    * :pep:`428`: The pathlib module – object-oriented filesystem paths